lgoldstein/mina-sshd/README.md

     //      No need to close the previous session before establishing a new one try (ClientSession anotherSession = client.connect(otherUser, otherHost, port).verify(...timeout...).getSession()) {
         anotherSession.addPasswordIdentity(...password..); // for password-based authentication
-    or (Note: can add BOTH password AND public key identities - depends on the client/server security setup) anotherSession.addPublicKeyIdentity(...key-pair...); // for password-less authentication
+        anotherSession.addPublicKeyIdentity(...key-pair...); // for password-less authentication
         anotherSession.auth().verify(...timeout...);
         // start using the session to run commands, do SCP/SFTP, create local/remote port forwarding, etc...
     }